What is HDR?

 The pursuit of High Dynamic Range (HDR) is the dream of getting closer to the Human Visual System (HVS) in all that we experience as viewers.

-• HDR is a new display system that is designed to better represent what the human vision system (HVS) can see.
+• HDR is a display system that is designed to better represent what the human vision system (HVS) can see.

 • Human vision sees the world with lots of dynamic range and a wide range of colors.